magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 As human beings we should not allow ourselves to become victims of ill-fortune, deprived of proper manners and discipline.
 Do not become a victim of ill-fortune!
-That is to say, one without hope of attaining the path of freedom, to one without hope of developing virtue.
+That is to say, one without hope of attaining the path of freedom, to nibbāna, one without hope of developing virtue.
 Do not think that we are already without hope!
 By thinking in that way, we become possessed of ill-fortune the same as other creatures.

 We are beings who have come within the sphere of influence of the Buddha.
 We human beings are already of sufficient merit and resources.